release-engineering/iib/README.md

 ## Registry Authentication

 IIB does not handle authentication with container registries directly.
-If authentication is needed, configure the `~/.docker/config.json` for the user running the IIB worker.
+If authentication is needed, configure the `~/.docker/config.json.template` file for the user running the IIB worker.
+This path can be customized with the `iib_docker_config_template` configuration.

-During development, you may choose to add a volume entry of `- /root/.docker:/root/.docker:z` on the workers in `docker-compose.yml` so that your host's root user's Docker configuration with authentication is used by the workers.
+During development, you may choose to add a volume entry of `- /root/.docker/config.json:/root/.docker/config.json.template:ro,z` on the workers in `docker-compose.yml` so that your host's root user's Docker configuration with authentication is used by the workers.
 This is only needed if you are working with private images.
-Please note that the containers will modify this configuration since they authenticate with the registry created by docker-compose on startup.

 ## Configuring the REST API